Announcement: special issue

 If the Journal Editors fail to satisfactorily address a complaint, or in the case of a very serious complaint indeed, or if a person wishes to report a complaint anonymously, then the complaint should be directed to the Journal’s Editorial Oversight Board, an independent governance and consultancy body made up of retired EJPE editors, at eob@ejpe.org.

-Announcement: special issue
+Announcement: Special issue

 Mark Blaug Prize

-The biannual Mark Blaug Prize in philosophy and economics is open for submissions.
-Read more about the winner of the 2018/2019 prize.
+The Mark Blaug Prize for 2020/2021 has been awarded to Malte Dold and Alexa Stanton (Pomona College).
+Read more about the winners of the 2020/2021 prize.

 EJPE is supported by: